-- 13. In the spring of 2014, LG Capital learned that VimpelCom was interested in selling its debt and equity interests in WIND.
-VimpelCom's desire to sell was well-known in the telecommunications and finance industries. - 14.
+- 11. In the spring of 2014, LG Capital learned that VimpelCom was interested in selling its debt and equity interests in WIND.
+VimpelCom's desire to sell was well-known in the telecommunications and finance industries. - 12.
 At various times over the Summer of 2014, Mr. Guffey explored working with Blackstone, Globalive, Oak Hill Capital Partners ("Oak Hill"), and Tennenbaum.
-LG Capital was not committed to acting with any particular party or parties.
+Mr. Guffey was not committed to acting with any particular party or parties.
 We were willing to co-operate with any other potential bidders that, in our opinion, offered the best investment opportunity.
-For example, Tennenbaum was already familiar with WIND because it held a significant amount of WIND's vendor debt, while Globalive controlled the majority of WIND's voting shares. - 15.
-Another potential investor that Mr. Guffey spoke with was West Face.
+For example, Tennenbaum was already familiar with WIND because it held a significant amount of WIND's vendor debt, while Globalive controlled the majority of WIND's voting shares.

+- 13. Another potential investor that Mr. Guffey spoke with was West Face.
 West Face was familiar with WIND and the Canadian telecommunications industry, and offered a source of Canadian finance (which was potentially significant for regulatory purposes discussed in more detail below).
-There were various discussions among Mr. Guffey,

-Globalive, Blackstone, Oak Hill, Tennenbaum, and West Face in June and July 2014, but we were not able to agree on a joint bid for WIND.

-- 16. Tennenbaum, Blackstone, LG Capital and Oak Hill ultimately did make a number of proposals to VimpelCom in June and July 2014, and I believe drafts of a share purchase agreement were exchanged.
-To my knowledge, West Face was not involved in these proposals. - 17.
-I believe our discussions with West Face were revived in late July. - 18.
-Around the same time, however, Blackstone and Oak Hill's interests in pursuing WIND began to wane, and ultimately both firms declined to participate. - 19.
-On or around July 23, we (LG Capital) learned from UBS, VimpelCom's financial advisor, that VimpelCom had entered into exclusive negotiations with another bidder (which we believed, and now know, to be Catalyst).
+There were various discussions among Mr. Guffey, Globalive, Blackstone, Oak Hill, Tennenbaum, and West Face in June and July 2014, but we were not able to agree on a joint bid for WIND. - 14.
+However, I understand that Tennenbaum, Blackstone, LG Capital and Oak Hill ultimately did make a number of proposals to VimpelCom in June and July 2014, and I believe drafts of a share purchase agreement were exchanged.
+To my knowledge, West Face was not involved in these proposals. - 15.
+I believe our discussions with West Face were revived in late July. - 16.
+Around the same time, however, Blackstone and Oak Hill's interests in pursuing WIND began to wane, and ultimately both firms declined to participate. - 17.
+On or around July 23, we (LG Capital) learned from UBS, VimpelCom's financial advisor that VimpelCom had entered into exclusive negotiations with another bidder (which we believed, and now know, to be Catalyst).
 I believe this exclusivity was ultimately extended to August 18, 2014.
 During this period of exclusivity, VimpelCom did not negotiate with us and we therefore knew nothing about VimpelCom's specific negotiations with Catalyst.
-We did, however, continue working with Tennenbaum and West Face on a proposal for WIND so that we could provide VimpelCom with an alternative if its negotiations with Catalyst did not bear fruit. - 20.
-I am informed by Mr. Guffey and believe that in late July and early August he had a series of conversations with Globalive, Tennenbaum and West Face in which they discussed having the "New Investors" (Tennenbaum, 64NM, and West Face) acquire VimpelCom's interests in WIND without having to first seek regulatory approval from the
+We did, however, continue working with Tennenbaum and West Face on a proposal for WIND so that we could provide VimpelCom with an alternative if its negotiations with Catalyst did not bear fruit.